DinoDevs/GladiatusCrazyAddon/documentation/Troubleshooting.md

 <img src="/documentation/resources/troubleshooting/error_example.PNG" align="right"/>

-**Beware!** Other extensions that can affect Gladiatus (Adblock, uBlock...) may create console errors, we suggest to disable them before inspecting the console.
+**Beware!** Other extensions that can affect Gladiatus (Adblock, uBlock...) may create console errors, we suggest disabling them before inspecting the console.

 ## Make sure your connection and computer speed is enough